Skip to main content

 762-366-0100

-What Happens During Fentanyl Detox in Atlanta, GA?
+What Happens During Fentanyl Detox in Georgia?

 At The Retreat of Atlanta, we begin our drug detox programs with a thorough evaluation.
 During this time we assess each client’s history with substance use disorder, hereditary dispositions, pre-existing medical conditions, and overall lifestyle.
 This approach to treatment allows us to create a personalized treatment plan that meets the unique needs and circumstances of every individual who walks through our doors.
-Following admission, clients are provided 24/7 structure and support in order to maintain medical and emotional stability.
+Following admission, clients are provided 24/7 structure and support to maintain medical and emotional stability.

 • Cognitive-behavioral therapy (CBT)